danielhaslam/Contoso_Sales_Analysis/README.md

 Specifically, product categories are the main focus in this question.
 Querying distinct categories reveals that Contoso sells eight types of product: *Audio*; *Cameras and Camcorders*; *Cell phones*; *Computers*; *Games and Toys*; *Home Appliances*; *Music, Movies and Audio Books*; and *TV and Video*.

 First of all, it is of interest to see which category of item contributes to the net revenue, and how this has changed in recent years.
 Furthermore, I wanted to see how this has developed in recent years, in case particular product categories see different performance changes.
-Finally, to get an idea of how each sale contributes to total revenue, sub-median and super-median sale contributions are evaluated separately.
+Finally, to get an idea of how relatively small and large sales contrbute to revenue, sub-median and super-median sale contributions by  are evaluated separately.

-Extracting all this data to visualise, the following table was produced, showing year-on-year revenue contributions by product category.
+Extracting all this data to visualise, the following table was produced, showing year-on-year revenue contributions by product category between 2021 and 2023.

 ![](result_plots/3_category_revenue_barplot.png)
 *<ins>Note</ins>: Each bar placed vertically is additive: the revenues from sub-median sales, in lighter colours, add onto the those from super-median sales, in darker colours.
 Sub-median sale revenues are typically much smaller than super-median sale revenues.*

 Evidently, computers consistently appear as the most significant contributors to company revenue, in the order of USD $10 million per calendar year.
 Games, Toys and Audio products, meanwhile, prevail as the least valuable contributors to company revenue.

+It is clear that 2022 saw highest company revenue of the three years, which may be explained by post-pandemic recovery, followed by an unwanted performance dropoff after 2022.

 ## Conclusions